i5K-KINBRE-script-share/FAQ/README.md

 See https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/UsingGithubScripts.md

-##Getting started and logging in
+##Getting started and logging in to Beocat or an SGE cluster

 See https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/UsingBeocat.md

-##Uploading, downloading and editing files on Beocat
+##Uploading, downloading and editing files on Beocat or an SGE cluster

 https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/BeocatEditingTransferingFiles.md

-##Trouble logging in?
+##Trouble logging onto Beocat?

 If you are having trouble logging in on campus make sure you are connected the ksuwireless rather than guest.
 To login to Beocat from off campus you will need to VPN into the network.
 See the following link for instructions.